 - After a few days in Luarang Parabang, catch the river boat up the Mekong to Pak Beng (you'll do a night's stopover) then to the border town with Thailand.

-Tips: DONT try and stay anywhere where the Lonely Planet guidebook recommends, because everyone has the same book and will all go to the same place, which will be twice as expensive over 7 years ago
+Tips: DONT try and stay anywhere where the Lonely Planet guidebook recommends, because everyone has the same book and will all go to the same place, which will be twice as expensive about 8 years ago

 Nice rundown Ian C.